The-Advent-Project/offseason-2022/contents/pitch/pitch.md

 * Your name
 * The media type for your idea (sound, visual art, interactive, etc.)
-* A 2-3 sentence summary of what you intend to make
+* A 2–3 sentence summary of what you intend to make
 * A summary of your creative background or links to your other work
-* Any samples that would give us a better sense of what you’re going for (optional upload)
+* Any samples that would give us a better sense of what you’re going for *(optional upload)*

 ### If my pitch is accepted, who creates the piece?